minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 }
 ```

+### Unrelated type casting

-3. A function that `throws` a typed error cannot be catched inside a `do` block using casting to other type unrelated to it, generating an error if occurred.
+A function that `throws` a typed error cannot be catched inside a `do` block using casting to other type unrelated to it, generating an error if occurred.

 ```swift
 do {